roc-lang/roc/www/content/tutorial.md

 ## [Tasks](#tasks) {#tasks}

-Tasks are not currently part of the Roc builtins—for now, each platform exposes their own `Task` implementation, but the plan is to standardize them into a builtin `Task` like module like the builtin modules we already have for `List`, `Str`, and so on—but they're an important part of building Roc applications, so let's continue using the [basic-cli](https://github.com/roc-lang/basic-cli) platform we've been using up to this point as an example!
+Tasks are provided in a builtin `Task` module like the `List`, `Str` modules.
+They're an important part of building Roc applications, so let's continue using the [basic-cli](https://github.com/roc-lang/basic-cli) platform we've been using up to this point as an example!

 In the `basic-cli` platform, here are four operations we can do: